 By 1912, it had been converted into a multiple dwelling.

-It was probably as part of this conversion that a rear addition was constructed, filling the entire back yard.
+It was probably as part of this conversion that a rear addition was constructed, filling the entire back yard of 47 Massachusetts Avenue.
 The addition does not appear on the 1908 Bromley map, but is shown on the 1912 map.

 At the time of the 1920 US Census, five families were enumerated at 47 Massachusetts Avenue.

-By 1924, it was owned by real estate dealer Edward J. Ball.
-He also owned 49 Massachusetts Avenue.
-In July of 1924, he applied for (and subsequently received) permission to install a new storefront at 47 Massachusetts Avenue.
+In July of 1924, Edward Ball applied for (and subsequently received) permission to install a new storefront at 47 Massachusetts Avenue.
 At about the same time, he also converted 49 Massachusetts Avenue into a store and multiple dwelling.

-In the fall of 1926, Napoleon L. Demara of Lawrence purchased 47-49 Massachusetts Avenue from Edward Ball.
+On September 26, 1926, 47-49 Massachusetts Avenue were purchased from Edward Ball by Napoleon L. Demara.
 The transaction was reported in the Boston Globe on October 3, 1926, which indicated that the combined property “comprises the large brick building containing four stores on the lower floor and apartments above.”

 In March of 1978, Despina Mourlas filed for permission to consolidate 47 and 49 Massachusetts Avenue into one property, with the combined occupancy of six apartments, a retail store, and restaurant.
 She subsequently abandoned her application.